 EMR & Medical Billing Best Practices Series: #8

-Cloud based EHR
+Is Cloud based EHR the Right Choice?

 In our blog's best practice series for electronic health record implementations, we recently covered the need for planning and process mapping when shopping for an EHR.
-Another essential decision your medical office needs to make is whether a server-based or web-based EHR is best suited to your needs.
+Another essential decision your medical office needs to make is whether a server-based or web-based EHR is best suited for your needs.

 What is Cloud based EHR?

 A cloud based EHR program is an Electronic Health Records software program which provides the following to its users by maintaining health data on remote servers (also called as cloud) instead of servers located within the premises of a medical clinic or facility which can be accessed through the web, requiring only a computer with an Internet connection: